cs50nestm/cs50labs/booleans/README.md

 ### The `if` Statement

 We use boolean expressions with **if statements** to execute different parts of code, depending on different circumstances.
-For instance in Scratch
+For instance in Scratch:

 ![if_x_y](http://labs.cs50nestm.net/if_x_y.png)

 will only say "x is less than y", if the condition, `x < y` is true.

-Our way of writing this **if statement** in C is almost identical to scratch
+Our way of writing this **if statement** in C is almost identical to scratch:

 ```c
 if (x < y)